🚙 Located 2.1 miles up the canyon from the intersection of Colorado Bvd. and US 14A at SpearfishÂ

-🚙 US-14A Mileage 2.1 GPS Coordinates N 44.27.364 W 103.51.757 3,917 ft.
+GPS Coordinates N 44.27.364 W 103.51.757 3,917 ft.

-Surround the canyon's rim
+Create the canyon's rim.

-Adorned with limestone caves and moreÂ
+Adorned with crystal, caves and moreÂ

-The seas it formed within
+From seas it formed within.

 No other geologic formation exemplifies the cliff-faced character of Spearfish Canyon more than the Pahasapa Limestone.
 In this exciting exploration you'll be introduced to its geologic story and be provided with an opportunity to peer into a roadside cave to examine some of the formation's amazing calcite crystals.Â

-This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story.
-Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Lesson Resources link in the sidebar menu.
-The document is most useful if taken with you to the lesson site.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story for those desiring more depth.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Geologic Resources link in the sidebar menu.
+The document is most useful if you have it in hand at the geologic site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
 S. V. Fogarty & W. R. Stevens